gadicc/meteor-famous-views/README.md

 **Template Properties:**

-The template component instance gets given a **`.famous` property** which references the compView instance (see Render Tree below), and in turn references the `node` (SequentialView, Surface, etc) and `parent` (parent compView or an object with `node: context`), along with any special properties for that instance (e.g. `sequence`).
+The template component instance gets given a **`.famous` property** which references the compView instance (see Render Tree below), which the following
+properties:

+* `parent` - parent compView or an object with `node: context`
+* `node` - the modifier, if one is specified, otherwise the view/surface
+* `viewNode` - SequentialView, Surface, etc, regardless of modifier
+* `modifier` - the modifier, if one was specified
+* `sequencer` - for any view that uses a sequence

 This allows you to interact directly with Famous objects from e.g. **Template.events, Template.rendered, helpers, etc**.
-`famousCmp.dataFromTemplate` or `famousCmp.dataFromComponent` will help you retrieve the compView from descendent template instances.  `famousCmp.dataFromElement` acts on a DOM element (useful for drag & drop, etc).
+`famousCmp.dataFromTemplate` or `famousCmp.dataFromComponent` will help
+you retrieve the compView from descendent template instances.
+`famousCmp.dataFromElement` acts on a DOM element (useful for drag & drop, etc).
 See the Sample Render Tree at the  bottom of this doc.

 ```html